 Historical Thinking: Beyond Memorisation

 In practice, this means designing lessons around disciplinary questions, not just content coverage.
 Instead of "What happened at the Battle of the Somme?", ask "How significant was the Somme in changing attitudes to the war?"
-The second question requires pupils to deploy their knowledge rather than simply reproduce it.
-It also signals to pupils that history is a subject in which they reason, not one in which they receive.
+The second question requires learners to deploy their knowledge rather than simply reproduce it.
+It also signals to learners that history is a subject in which they reason, not one in which they receive.

 Building Chronological Understanding